How to Start a Scooter Rental Business

 A scooter rental business will need to set aside a budget to cover marketing costs on a continuous basis.
 Common marketing techniques for a scooter rental business include social media marketing and online advertising, as well as flyers.
 Developing a website can be a significant expense, but it can also give your scooter rental business greater visibility online.
 Your location visibility and signage will also be a critical part of your marketing.

-If you are fortunate enough to find a market without competitors or scooter startups like Lime or Bird or even ridesharing companies like Lyft, Uber, Skip, or Spin, consider how you would market against them if they operated in your community.
+If you are fortunate enough to find a market without competitors or scooter startups like Lime or Bird or even ridesharing companies like Lyft, Uber, Skip, Spin, or Lime Scooters.
+Consider how you would market against them if they operated in your community.

 Step 9: Get Business Insurance